trashbirdecology/luisdva.github.io/_posts/2018-02-14-Tidyeval-pdf-hell.md

 {% endhighlight %}

 Another case of broken values that I’ve seen is when additional descriptions are interspersed below the original values in separate rows.
-This is a single column-example from a spreadsheet I had lying around.
+This is a single-column example from a spreadsheet I had lying around.

 {% highlight r %}
 dogsDesc <- tibble(dogs=c("Terrier","(Lakeland)","Terrier","(Soft-coated wheaten)","Bulldog","(English)","Bulldog","(French)"))